 Perhaps I wouldn’t have enjoyed Belize or backpacking Caye Caulker as much I did and this is why I suspect some bloggers have a negative opinion about the island.

 Personally, I adored Caye Caulker.
 The Caribbean vibe and go slow mentality is nothing short of infectious.
-The island radiate good times and fun.
+The island radiates good times and fun.

 The small unique culture that exists on Caye Caulker is otherworldly and I can happily say Caye Caulker is one of my favourite places in the world.

 If you are planning on backpacking Caye Caulker as part of a Central America trip or other, you have likely already heard it’s expensive.

 Belize and Costa Rica are undoubtedly the most expensive Central American countries to visit.
 Everyone will tell you this.
 However, that doesn’t mean you can’t see Belize or Caye Caulker on a budget.

 There are bargains to be had from many Caye Caulker accommodations especially if you travel in the offseason from March – to September.